saurabhnalgirkar/groovy-spock-restassured/README.md

 # Task

-API and UI Automated Validation for `Ataccama TestCalc!` using Groovy, Spock and REST-Assured.
+API and UI Automated Validation for a calculator API using Groovy, Spock and REST-Assured.

 `Ataccama TestCalc!` is an application allowing user to perform arithmetical operations on two arguments in the enormous range of Java int.